dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

-Specify concrete class of :class:`ReferenceBase`.
+Data to import a reference type.
+Defaults to import :class:`Reference`.

-This map consists of variable name and module name to import the class.
+This map consists of variable name and module name to import an object, which must be a concrete implementation of :class:`ReferenceBase`.
-Default data imports :class:`Reference`.

 name
 """"